Colorado State’s Michael Gallup leads nation in receiving

 Gallup is the latest standout receiver to land in Fort Collins.
 Before him, it was Rashard "Hollywood" Higgins, who was taken by the Cleveland Browns in the fifth round in 2016.
 Higgins and Gallup communicate quite a bit.

-"Every now and then, he tells me, 'Go for two touchdowns,' or 'Go for this amount of yards,'" said Gallup, whose plan after his playing days is to be a firefighter.
+"Every now and then, he tells me, 'Go for two touchdowns,' or 'Go for this amount of yards,' " said Gallup, whose plan after his playing days is to be a firefighter.
 "It's pretty awesome to have someone who's been in my shoes, set the standard here, gets to play in the league, and is now trying to help me."

 He also has a longtime fan in coach Mike Bobo, who's known about the electric receiver since Gallup's high school days and back when Bobo was the offensive coordinator at Georgia.